 A Look Back At Susan Smith — The South Carolina Mom Who Killed Her 2 Young Sons

 The Murders of Michael Daniel Smith & Alexander Tyler Smith

 In 1994, Smith, only 23 at the time, was a single mother, living alone with her two sons, Michael, 3; and Alexander (Alex), 13 months; in the small South Carolina town of Union.
-She’d been separated from her husband, Michael, for several months, but they were successfully co-parenting their children, or so it seemed.
+She’d reportedly been separated from her husband, Michael, for several months, but they were successfully co-parenting their children, or so it seemed.

 Smith had reportedly been dating the son of a prominent business owner, but at some point, he decided he wanted to end the relationship.
 He allegedly gave her a hand-written letter, in which he explained that not only did he want to stop seeing her, but he also couldn’t see himself in a long-term relationship with anyone with children, as he had no plans to have children or play stepfather to anyone else’s kids.

 On October 25, 1994, Smith frantically phoned police and said she had been carjacked by a black man while stopped at a red light in Union City on Highway 49.
-He had forced her out of the car and took off in the vehicle, taking her two children who were seated in the back along with him.
+He had forced her out of the car and took off in the vehicle, taking her two children who were seated in the back along with him, she claimed.
 A massive manhunt ensued, and Smith tearfully pleaded for their return in numerous TV news appearances, crying out for her children and begging the alleged abductor to bring them home.
 All the while, authorities reportedly became increasingly skeptical of her story.

 Although she acted like a worried mother in front of cameras, Smith’s body language and mannerisms reportedly didn’t sit well with detectives.
 It didn’t help that she kept changing her story about the incident and what led up to the alleged carjacking and kidnapping.